van7hu/fanca/README.md

-WARNING: This file describe about fuzzing in general, for install, designs see docs/ folder
+WARNING: This file describes about fuzzing in general, for install, designs see docs/ folder.

+WARNING: I not good at python, use this at your own risk, or help me?

 **I. REQUIREMENTS**